ipazc/nanoblocks/README.rst

 It is required to have a Nano node installed and configured in order to release all the functionalities that this package can give; even though it can still work offline for certain operations (like creating wallets, accounts, and building and signing blocks).

 It is highly encouraged to get access to the node RPC and WebSocket servers.
-A guide for installation of the node can be found [here](https://docs.nano.org/running-a-node/overview/).
-Furthermore, a [nano-work-server](https://github.com/nanocurrency/nano-work-server) access for work generation is also recommended to enable transactions.
+A guide for installation of the node can be found `here <https://docs.nano.org/running-a-node/overview/>`_.
+Furthermore, a `nano-work-server <https://github.com/nanocurrency/nano-work-server>`_ access for work generation is also recommended to enable transactions.

 Everything starts with the `NanoNode` and the `NanoNetwork` classes: